 On the Day of the Restaurant List Launch

-January 10, 2019.
+January 9, 2019.
 Put that date in your calendar.
 Send an appointment to your food buddies.

 Restaurants get booked quickly, especially for prime weekend and evening spots, so you need to have a strategy for the day of the restaurant list launch.
 Here’s what we recommend:

+1.)
 Create a list of dates when everyone in your group is free to dine together

+2.)
 As soon as the restaurant list is published, have everyone create a shortlist of four to eight restaurants

+3.)
 Consolidate everyone’s lists and narrow the list down to five restaurants for the group

+4.)
 Make a reservation as soon as possible on one of the dates you determined in step one

+5.)
 If your first restaurant is booked, keep working your way down the list

 If you strike out on all your preferred restaurants, here are a few tips to save your Dine Out Vancouver experience:

-Consider a different meal time
+1.)
+Consider a different mealtime

+2.)
 Try to book on a different day of the week

+3.)
 Expand your list to try similar cuisines at different restaurants

 Caveats to Dine Out

 The large influx of patrons is wonderful for the business side of things, but as you can imagine, it can get quite busy!
 Also, when chefs are cooking to a set menu, you won’t get to try all the amazing dishes they are capable of delivering.

 Think of it as a chance to experiment a bit and find places that you want to return to throughout the year.
 And as always, appreciate the experience of sharing good food and drink with friends and family.